 Aimée’s impact on modern society and her influence on future generations is undeniable.

 Her likeness has been immortalized in exhibits at institutions such as the Smithsonian, the Metropolitan Museum of Art, the NCAA Hall of Fame, the Victoria and Albert Museum, the Tate Modern, the Track and Field Hall of Fame, and the Women’s Museum, where she is honored for her contribution to sport among the “Greatest American Women of the 20th Century.”
+She was inducted into the National Women’s Hall of Fame in 2017.

 “Aimee’s keynote was a huge success at our event!
 She was the closing keynote and received a standing ovation.
 Many people have continued to reach out to relay how inspiring she was and what an impact she made on them that continues to resonate.
 She did an excellent job at weaving our overall theme into her talk, as well as speaking to topics relayed by earlier speakers.
 Her presence, passion, honesty and vulnerability are the perfect combination that reaches out, grabs the crowd, and keeps them engaged.
 If you have the chance to book her or hear her speak – don’t miss the opportunity.”